Make sure you tick all the boxes on this list to get your website to the top of Google search results.

-There are thousands upon thousands of blogs and articles on the internet on how to successfully optimise your website for search engines.
+There are thousands upon thousands of blogs and articles online on how to successfully optimise your website for search engines.
 Some are more advanced than others but it’s important to cover the basics.
-So here is your no-nonsense SEO checklist to be sure you’re not missing the obvious (and often easy to resolve) elements to achieve higher search engine rankings.
+So here is your no-nonsense SEO checklist to be sure that you’re not missing the obvious (and often easy to resolve) elements to achieve higher search engine rankings – these are the things that you should be doing, at the very least.

-Use relative keywords to the content and make it short and sweet.
+Use relative keywords to the content and make it short and sweet – the keywords you choose should be 100% relevant to the product or service that you’re offering on that specific page.
 An ideal Title Tag is 55 characters so it’s important to make sure it’s focused and the Title Tags for each page on your website are unique.
 It’s also important to remember that if Title Tags are too long, the end will be cut off in Google search results.

 Make use of headings